WordPress/gutenberg/docs/reference-guides/data/data-core-edit-post.md

 Initializes WordPress `postboxes` script and the logic for saving meta boxes.

-### metaBoxUpdatesFailure

-Returns an action object used to signal a failed meta box update.

-_Returns_

--   `Object`: Action object.

 ### metaBoxUpdatesSuccess

-Returns an action object used to signal a successful meta box update.
+Returns an action object used signal a successful meta box update.

 _Returns_